glenlong/wedding/src/content/posts/groom-speech/example-funny.md

 >
 > Sarah, you look absolutely gorgeous today and I’m so proud to be able to call you my wife.
 I love you for your sense of adventure, your silly jokes, your kindness, your boundless generosity and most of all for being my best friend.
 You make me happy every single day and I’m looking forward to spending the rest of my life with you.
 >
-> As tradition dictates, before handing over to Jason – and be kind, Jason, be kind – I’d like to raise a toast to our wonderful bridesmaids.
+> As tradition dictates, before handing over to Jason – and be kind, Jason, be kind – I’d like to raise a toast to our wonderful Bridesmaids.
 >
-> So ladies and gentlemen, would you please join me in raising your glasses to… the bridesmaids!
+> So ladies and gentlemen, would you please join me in raising your glasses to… the Bridesmaids!